G-Armstrong/CSGO-Spatial-Analytics/README.md

 ## 12/29/2020
 * Finished pre and postplant heatmaps where both sides are victims in engagements

+## 1/5/2021
+* Progress made on single round animation.
+Isolated 10 players in data for that single round

 ## TODO
 * ~~Pre and Postplants Heatmaps where both sides are victims in engagements~~
 * Create simuation of single round